First Australian victims of tragic volcano eruption identified

 “These supplies are coming from the United States and the order has been placed.”

-Dr Watson said the combination of volcanic gases had necessitated “rapid surgical treatment” than everyday burns.
+Dr Watson said the combination of volcanic gases had necessitated more “rapid surgical treatment” than everyday burns.

 “Our surgical teams … have been working around the clock, non-stop to expedite the initial surgical treatment of the patients,” he said.